nus-cs2103/website-base/admin/tp-pe-fragment.md

 <p/>

 * As far as possible, ==**choose the correct `type.*`, `severity.*`, `response.*`, assignees, and duplicate status even for bugs you are not accepting**==.
 Reason: your _non-acceptance_  may be rejected in a later phase, in which case we need to grade it as an accepted bug.<br>
-  **If a bug's 'duplicate' status was rejected later** %%(i.e., the tester says it is not really a duplicate and the teaching team agrees with the tester)%%, it will inherit the type/severity/assignees from the 'original' bug that it was claimed to be a duplicate of.
+  **If a bug's 'duplicate' status was rejected later** %%(i.e., the tester says it is not really a duplicate and the teaching team agrees with the tester)%%, it will inherit the response/type/severity/assignees from the 'original' bug that it was claimed to be a duplicate of.

-* **Justify your response.** For all of the following cases, ==you must add a comment justifying your stance==.
+* **Justify your response.** For all the following cases, ==you must add a comment justifying your stance==.
 Testers will get to respond to all those cases and will be considered by the teaching team in later phases (when resolving disputed bug reports).<br>
   {{ icon_important_big_red }} If you don't provide a justification and the tester disagrees with your decision, the teaching team will have no choice but to rule in favor of the tester.
   * downgrading severity
   * non-acceptance of a bug